Gassandrid/ewan.my/content/index.md

 Currently reading [[Gödel, Escher, Bach]].
 But for more textbook reading I am currently studying [[Theoretical Neuroscience Textbook|Theoretical Neuroscience by Peter Dayan and L. F. Abbott]].

+Quite obsessed with learning concepts from [[Variational Inference]], namely applications of [[Evidence Lower Bound]] and [[Cross Entropy]] for temporal models like [[Continuous Thought Machines]].

 Investing in 3d printing and such, liking the idea of bringing the open-source/development cycle of software to the world of engineering.

 *give this song a listen to*